MicrosoftDocs/msteams-docs/msteams-platform/concepts/apps/apps-overview.md

 keywords: teams development
 ---

-# Develop apps in Microsoft Teams
+# Develop apps for Microsoft Teams

-In Microsoft Teams, a single app can provide one or more *capabilities*.
+You can extend Microsoft Teams by developing an app that provides content and services.
+A single app can provide one or more *capabilities*.
 Deciding which capabilities to offer depends on what you want to do.

 For example, your users might want personal views of a planning app just a click away.
 Or they might need to look up a customer-support ticket and add it directly to a conversation.
 Or perhaps receive real-time notifications about events in a business system.
 Or get assistance in scheduling an event for a group, translate a message into another language, or track incoming social-media messages and respond directly from Teams.

-Your app can provide services in channels, which enable teams to work collaboratively, or one-on-one with individual users&mdash;or both.
-(The term we use for services in channels is *team scope*; for one-on-one, *personal scope*.)
+Your app can provide content and services in channels, which enable teams to work collaboratively, or in  one-on-one or group chats&mdash;or both.
+(The term we use for services in channels is *team scope*; for chats, *personal scope*.)

+A Microsoft Teams app is defined by its manifest (a JSON file).
+Place the manifest and two icons in a .zip file, and you have an *app package*, which enables installation into Teams or publication through the Office Store.
+(For details, see [Create the package for your Microsoft Teams app](~/publishing/apps-package).)

 ## Map your scenario to Teams capabilities

 After you decide what your app should do, you can map those activities to capabilities in Teams:

-*	For simple information display or interaction with web-based data, consider using *tabs*.
-Examples of tabs include dashboards with data visualization, documents, notes, task managers, and design canvases.
+*	For simple information display or interaction with web-based data, consider using [**tabs**](~/concepts/tabs/tabs-overview).
+Your tabs can be as simple as documents or notes or as rich as dashboards with data visualization, or design canvases.
-*	For natural-language questions and lightweight tasks, consider using *bots*.
-By using bots, users can monitor and control build systems, receive and sign documents, schedule meetings or travel, and quickly gather information from their teams.
+*	For natural-language questions and lightweight tasks, consider using [**bots**](~/concepts/bots/bots-overview).
+Your bots might monitor and control build systems, receive and sign documents, schedule meetings or travel, or quickly gather information from team members.
 Notification-only bots can push relevant information directly to a specific user in a channel or a direct message.
-*	To look up information and insert it directly into a conversation, consider using *compose extensions*.
-With compose extensions, users can insert text, links, pictures, videos, and other rich media without switching to another app.
+*	To look up information and insert it directly into a conversation, consider using [**compose extensions**](~/concepts/compose-extensions).
+With compose extensions, you enable users to insert text, links, pictures, videos, and other rich media without switching to another app.

 ## Leverage what you've already built